wupg98/mlestalk-webworker/README.md

  * @param  data {String}              IN: data to be sent
  * @param  uid {String}               IN: Mles User Id
  * @param  channel {String}           IN: Mles Channel
- * @param  isEncryptedChannel {bool}  IN: true, if the channel is already in encrypted form
  * @param  randArray {Uint32Array}    IN: random array filled with input of length 8 x Uint32
  * @param  msgtype                    IN: message type flags in a single variable
  * @param  valueOfDate {Date}         IN: send time as Date